Publishing.

 Purpose.

-Cayambis Music Press (CMP) in 2013, we have been working to not only increase the amount of printed music by Latin American composers, but also to make it as available as possible.
-Indeed, starting with just a handful of living composers, today this subordinate company (an important part of the Cayambis Institute) publishes over 500 compositions in representation of over 80 composers.
+Although we can’t always address the problem of rough generalizations or cursory characterizations, since founding Cayambis Music Press (CMP) in 2013, we have been working to not only increase the amount of printed music by Latin American composers, but also, to make it as available as possible.
+Indeed, starting with just a handful of living composers, today CMP (an important part of the Cayambis Institute) publishes nearly 600 compositions in representation of over 80 composers.
 And although our focus has always been on living composers, through arrangements with institutions, national libraries, heirs and descendants, we are proud to offer the finest classical music from Latin America from about the mid 19th century to the present day.

 |